+Ockham

-Ockham (1280-1349) Universals are nothing but concepts in the minds of intellects and have no real grounding in the particulars.
-It should be noted that some text books label Ockham as a nominalist and would put Hume (below) entirely outside the discussion of universals as a philosophical skeptic.
-ANTI-REALISM: TELEOLOGY
+intellects and have no real grounding in the particulars.
+It should be noted that some text books label Ockham as a nominalist and would put Hume (dealt with below) entirely outside the discussion of universals as a philosophical skeptic.